Real Estate Investment Banking

 Investment Thesis

-in owned real estate across credit unions and community banks
+estimated market value of owned real estate — credit unions and community banks combined

 Non-Earning Asset Concentration